Tourism in Tamil Nadu

 Located in the famous Meghamalai hill station in Theni district, Suruli Fall is an amazing two stage cascading waterfall that falls from an elevation of 150 ft accumulates into a pond, courses for a short distance and once again plummets an extra 40 ft.

-district, Tirparappu waterfalls is a 15 m high adorable nature site that attracts visitors for about seven months in a year for its beautiful falls.
+Located in Kanyakumari district, Tirparappu waterfalls is a 15 m high adorable nature site that attracts visitors for about seven months in a year for its beautiful falls.

 An important tourist attraction in Yercaud, Kiliyur Falls is located in the Shervaroyan hill range in the Eastern Ghats range of mountains where excess water from the Yercaud lake falls into the Kiliyur valley.